 04 Feb What does CA law say about shared parenting and what do CA residents say?

 California law says that both parents should have frequent and continuing contact with their child(ren) following a divorce.
 California law also says that judges are supposed to presume that each parent is fit when they enter his/her courtroom.
-However, the standard of evidence to prove a parent “unfit” is sooooo low, this presumption is basically meaningless.
+However, the standard of evidence to prove a parent “unfit” is sooooo low, this presumption is basically meaningless and a reason for denying parents contact with their children is to stop “conflict”, which is a joke.

 Between November, 2020, and January 2021, the National Parents Organization independently polled residents in seven states: Arkansas, California, Florida, Idaho, Minnesota, Utah, and Wisconsin.
 Between 72% and 85% of those polled, agreed that “when there is conflict between parents, awarding sole custody of children to just one parent increases that conflict.”